-We will gather beginning at 10:30 for a virtual coffee hour and check-in time.
-We will livestream the worship on both Zoom and Facebook (the St. John's Facebook page).
-If you would like instructions for joining us on Zoom, please contact us using the "contact us" link on this site.
-If you would like to join us on Facebook, we invite you to search for the St. John's Facebook group and click the "join" link.
-We will be very happy to have you join.
+If you are not able to join us in person, we invite you to join us in our worship online.
+We gather on Zoom beginning at 10:30 a.m.
+Sunday for a virtual coffee hour and check-in time.
+We will livestream the worship on Zoom and Facebook Live at 11 a.m.
+If you would like instructions for joining us on Zoom, please contact us HERE.
+If you would like to join us on Facebook, we invite you to visit the St. John's Facebook group HERE.

 Jesus asked, "Who was the man's neighbor?"
 We want to answer that question, "We are the neighbor."
-Whether you live next door or across town, we understand ourselves to be your neighbor and we seek to live into our baptismal pledge to seek and serve Christ in all persons, loving our neighbor as ourself.
+Whether you live next door or across town, we understand ourselves to be neighbors, and we seek to live into the pledge we make in our baptismal covenant to seek and serve Christ in all persons, loving our neighbor as ourself.
 It's how we understand our identity as Christians.
-We invite you to join us in this holy work.
+We welcome you to join us in this holy work.